spaceninja/dnd-adventures/src/adventures/history-channel/index.md

 **Televised arena combat in the far future**

 The good news?
-You’ve been brought to the future and you’re famous!
+You’ve come to the future and you’re famous!
 The bad news?
-You were brought here by an edutainment megacorp that claims you’re some of history’s most notorious criminals, and they’re forcing you to compete in brutal televised arena combat!
+You were brought here by an edutainment megacorp that counts you among history’s most notorious criminals, and they’re forcing you to compete in brutal televised arena combat!

 Can you escape the future before it kills you?